wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 -----------------------
 <a name="practice-7"></a>
-### Practice 7: Transfering data to the san server
+### Practice 7: Transfering data to the storage server

-1. Using scp, transfer your results from your `/scratch/your_dir` to your `/home/login`
+1. Using scp, transfer your results from your `/data/your_dir` to your `/home/login`
 2. Check if the transfer is OK with ls